 - If you’re willing, publicly but anonymously, promote the response you have provided to encourage other potential service users and supporters to get involved with the charity.

 We work hard to offer high standards of service at all times, but sometimes things go wrong.
 If you’re unhappy with a service you have received from us or any other aspect of your contact with the charity, we would like to hear from you so that we can improve and try to make sure your experience is not repeated.
 The Film and TV Charity view complaints as an opportunity to learn and improve for the future, as well as a chance to put things right for the person (or organisation) that has made the complaint in order to build and maintain effective relationships with our clients, supporters and other stakeholders.

 - to provide a fair complaints procedure that’s clear and easy to use for anyone wishing to make a complaint;

 - to publicise the existence of our complaints policy and procedure so that people know how to contact us to make a complaint;

 - to make sure everyone at The Film and TV Charity knows what to do if a complaint is received;

 - to make sure all complaints are investigated fairly and in a timely way;

 - to make sure that complaints are, wherever possible, resolved and that relationships are repaired; and

-- to gather information which helps us to improve what we do.
+- to gather information that helps us to improve what we do

 Definition of a complaint